MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/mac/preferences-for-mau.md

 ### UpdateDeadline.DaysBeforeForcedQuit

-To configure a deadline that is set for days after the update is detected, use the following preference setting.
+To configure a deadline that is a certain number of days after the update is detected, use the following preference setting.

 For more information, see: [Set a deadline for updates from Microsoft AutoUpdate](../mac/mau-deadline.md)